 Between 2000 and 2014, Latin America experienced an average annual GDP growth rate of 7.5%.
 This rate was closer to 9.2% for countries in the region currently rated investment grade.
 Inflation also remained relatively stable at an average of 4.5%.
 Unemployment was down to 5.7% in 2014 from almost 10% in 2000 for investment grade countries in the region.
-With a growing consumer class and overall improved access to education, health, and other goods and services, Latin America saw more than 70MM people lifted out of poverty and its middle class grow by more than 50% in the past 10 years.
+With a growing consumer class and overall improved access to education, health, and other goods and services, Latin America saw more than 70MM people lifted out of poverty and its middle class grow by more than 50%.

-Figures for 2015 and 2016, at an aggregate level for the region, showed a signs of slowdown, with GDP contracting in 2015 by 0.11% when compared to 2014, and with GDP growing 0.23% in 2016.
-This is largely the result of Brazil's economic and political crisis that has unfolded since then and continues to impact the region.
-These trends have been further compounded by the global deceleration in the commodities sector.
-Notwithstanding, the IMF projects that growth for the region between 2017 and 2022 should revert back to an average of 4.75%, as Brazil recovers and certain key sectors bounce back.
+Figures for 2015 and 2016, at an aggregate level for the region, showed signs of slowdown, with GDP contracting in 2015 by 0.11% when compared to 2014, and with GDP growing only 0.23% in 2016.
+This is largely the result of Brazil's economic and political crisis that unfolded then.
+These trends were further compounded by the global deceleration in the commodities sector.
+Notwithstanding, the IMF projects that growth for the region thru 2022 should revert back to an average of 4.75%, as Brazil recovers and certain key sectors bounce back.

-The region's improvement in its macroeconomic and regulatory landscape is evidenced by the evolution of its sovereign credit ratings over the past 17 years.
-In 2000, the region had only one country with an investment grade credit ratings from all Moody's, S&P and Fitch: Chile.
+The region's improvement in its macroeconomic and regulatory landscape is evidenced by the evolution of its sovereign credit ratings over the past 19 years.
+In 2000, the region had only one country with investment grade credit ratings from all Moody's, S&P and Fitch: Chile.
 Today, there are 6 countries with investment grade ratings from these three rating agencies.